Star Trek VI: The Undiscovered Country: Props and models

-Greg Jein, best known as the builder of the alien mothership from Close Encounters of the Third Kind, was called on to build props for the film.
-Jein was a longtime Star Trek fan who had constructed the props for The Final Frontier, but was forced to remake props that had since mysteriously disappeared.
-Jein added references to the original television series and other science fiction franchises throughout the prop designs; the Rura Penthe warden's staff contained parts of a spaceship from Buck Rogers, while the frong was detailed with a prop from Buckaroo Banzai.
+Greg Jein, the builder of the alien mothership from Close Encounters of the Third Kind, was called on to build props for the film.
+Jein was a longtime Star Trek fan who had constructed props for The Final Frontier.
+He added references to the original television series and other science fiction franchises throughout the prop designs; the Rura Penthe warden's staff contained parts of a spaceship from Buck Rogers, while the frong was detailed with a prop from Buckaroo Banzai.
 Elements from The Final Frontier were modified and reused; a medical implement from the film became Chekov's blood tester, and the assault phasers first seen in The Final Frontier became standard issue.
+Other props had to be remade as they had disappeared in the time between the two films' production.
 Gorkon's staff was intended to be a massive bone from an alien creature he had killed, with the designs shaped out of green foam and approved by Meyer.
 Two copies were strong enough to support David Warner's weight; another two were designed to be light enough to be hung from wires for the zero gravity scenes.
 Since the Klingon phasers were redesigned for the third film, the original holsters no longer fit the weaponry; as a result, no Klingons had ever been seen drawing a phaser.
 Meyer was adamant about having the actors be able to unholster their weapons, so the existing pistols had to be redesigned.
 The Klingon sniper rifle was broken into sections, with parts modeled from real weapons.

 Makeup

 The Klingons received the first major revision in design since their appearance in The Motion Picture.
-Dodie Shepard designed new red and black uniforms for Chancellor Gorkon and his staff, as it was judged that it would be unseemly for the chancellor to wear common warrior garb.
+Dodie Shepard designed new red and black uniforms for Chancellor Gorkon and his staff, as it was decided the chancellor would not wear common warrior garb.
 Another concern was that there was not enough of designer Robert Fletcher's The Motion Picture uniforms for all the Klingons in the film.
 While the important Klingons were given multi-layered prosthetics and unique head ridges, background characters wore ready-made masks, with minor touch-ups on the eyes and mouth.
-Since it was important for the actors' expressions to be visible through the makeup, the appliances were made thin using the latest glues and paints.
+Since it was important for the actors' expressions to be visible through the makeup, the appliances were made as thin as possible using the latest glues and paints.
 Transforming an actor into a Klingon took three and a half hours.
 Hairstylist Jan Alexander designed braids and jewelry that suggested a tribal people with a long and treasured heritage.